I’ve talked before about the importance of helping your children develop their writing vocabularies through the use of writing games and word banks.

 - Simple drawing materials (optional)

-- As the object is passed back and forth among your children (or between you and your child), and each one gives a descriptive word, write the adjective in the notebook and also on an index card.
+As the object is passed back and forth and each child says a descriptive word, write the adjective in the notebook and also on an index card.

-Just think how exciting it will be when your normally word-phobic child starts producing such descriptive words!
-You’ll begin to realize that each of the collected adjectives is a familiar word to her but has been stuck in some distant mental file.
-And your joy will be complete as you see some of these words start to spill over into her writing.
+Just think how exciting it will be when your normally word-phobic children come up with such descriptive words!
+You’ll begin to realize each of the collected adjectives is a familiar word to them but has been stuck in some distant mental file.
+And your joy will be complete as you see some of these words start to spill over into their writing.

 Want To Do More?